Anna Maxwell Martin: Career

 In 2017, she played Julia in The BBC comedy series Motherland.
 The show returned for a second series in 2019 and another in May 2021.
 The second and latest Christmas special, titled "Last Christmas" aired on 23 December 2022, garnering wholly positive reviews from critics.

-In 2019, Martin played Beelzebub, leader of the denizens of Hell, in the Amazon Prime TV serial Good Omens, based on the book by Terry Pratchett and Neil Gaiman.
+In 2019, Martin played Beelzebub, leader of the denizens of Hell, in the first series of the Amazon Prime TV serial Good Omens, based on the book by Terry Pratchett and Neil Gaiman.
 In the same year she joined the cast of Line of Duty during its fifth series, playing DCS Patricia Carmichael, a role she reprised in series six.

 In 2021, Martin played the co-lead role in Hollington Drive, an ITV television drama series that began broadcasting on 29 September 2021.
 Created and written by Sophie Petzal, the series follows two sisters, Theresa (Anna Maxwell Martin) and Helen (Rachael Stirling), and their families as they grapple with the potential crime of their children.

 In 2022, she hosted the seventh episode of the sixty-third series of Have I Got News for You alongside guest stars Chris McCausland and Steph McGovern and team captains Paul Merton and Ian Hislop.

 In February 2023, it was announced that Martin would portray Delia Balmer in the ITV-commissioned true crime drama series Delia Balmer.
 The four part miniseries aired in 2024 as Until I Kill You.
 The series was highly praised by many reviewers, and Martin's performance in particular, with Lucy Mangan of The Guardian giving the series a five-star review.
 Martin won the Actress award at BAFTA Cymru for her performance in Until I Kill You, which was filmed in Wales.

 In summer 2024, Martin played Monica in the world premiere of Joe Penhall's new play The Constituent at The Old Vic, directed by Matthew Warchus and co-starring James Corden.
-In autumn 2024, Martin costarred with David Mitchell in Ludwig, a six-part BBC television detective dramedy series.
+Since 2024, Martin costarred with David Mitchell in Ludwig, a BBC television detective dramedy series.
 On Christmas Day 2024, she appeared as the celebrant in the final episode of the BBC sitcom Gavin & Stacey.

 Personal life

-Martin married film director Roger Michell in 2010.
-The couple had two daughters (b.
-2008/09 and 2010/11).
-In April 2020, Martin announced that the couple had separated.
-Michell died in September 2021.
+Martin married theatre and film director Roger Michell in 2010 and they had two daughters together.
+They separated in April 2020, and Michell died of a heart attack in September 2021, aged 65.
+She is currently in a relationship with camera operator Richard Cornelius, whom she met on the set of the Sky comedy, Code 404, after the Covid-19 pandemic.

+In 2022, she was featured on an episode of Who Do You Think You Are?.

+In June 2026 Martin was the guest for BBC Radio 4's Desert Island Discs.
+Her musical choices included "I Love to Boogie" by T. Rex, "Greatest Love of All" by Whitney Houston and "O mio babbino caro" by Giacomo Puccini.
+Her book was the Jackson Brodie series of books by Kate Atkinson and her luxury was a lucky conker.